• Resources

 In the online learning environment, tools that enhance online collaboration are key to keeping students engaged.
 Harmonize elevates the learning experience through world-class technology that improves student engagement and retention.
 From online discussions that mimic social media to the use of rich media such as images and videos, students can engage in a way that is easy – and familiar.
 Instructors can break down discussions by assigning multiple due dates to the discussion, giving students the ability to engage in a more consumable way

+With Harmonize, you can deliver a vibrant, active online learning environment that mirrors the physical classroom and engages students – while signaling disengagement in time to get students back on track in their course.
 Keeping a student engaged and on-track in an online environment is no easy task.
 But when you arm instructors with the right tools and timely data, they can spot disengagement early and provide feedback to the students before it’s too late.
+The result is better student outcomes.

 Related Articles